Simon-0711/ta_lyrics_sentiment_classification/README.md

 #### Future planning

 As you can see in our data analysis, we found that ~94 % of the songs in the kaggle dataset are contained in the last.fm dataset.
-Furthermore, ~ 14,91 % of the songs are tagged with labels, which we can interpreate as moods.
-This percentage can be even expanded further to 24,9 % by modifying the keywords for the moods.
+Furthermore, we can assign moods based on the labels found in the last.fm dataset for ~ 14,91 % of all songs.
+After first adjustments, the ratio can be even expanded to 24,9 % by modifying the keywords for the moods.
-This may not seem like much, however, since our overall database is shy of 200.00 songs, this presents us a solid base of training data.
+This may not seem like much, however, since our overall database consists of 200.00 songs, this presents us a solid base of training data.
 Hence we will chose option 1 (see pervious section Planning state) to classify song sentiments and recommend similar songs based on the lyric or song name input.
-For the complete analysis on the distributions, please referre to our data analysis.
+For the complete analysis on the distributions, please refer to our data analysis.

 Following a short depiction of our aimed preprocessing steps for our ML model:
 - Tokenization